LanceElyot/veggiewagon/text/Blog - How Buying Local Can Save Our Oceans.md

 I believe the plastic problem can be solved with us.
 Though legislation has yet to truly address this issue, citizens can help by supporting local organizations like The Veggie Wagon.

-Wilmington is beloved by all of its citizens for its pristine beachesÑlet's love it back by living sustainably.
+Wilmington is beloved by all of its citizens for its pristine beaches—let's love it back by living sustainably.

 _For information on other solutions to the plastic problem, visit Plastic Ocean ProjectÕs website:_ http://www.plasticoceanproject.org/what-can-you-do.html.